global-asp/asp-source/en/0226_the-blacksmiths-dilemma.md

 Eventually Kgosi Mogale gave up and called Ratshipi back to the palace.
-“Ratshipi, you are a wise man, the wisest in the village,” said Kgosi
+"Ratshipi, you are a wise man, the wisest in the village," said Kgosi
 Mogale.
-“Will you do me the honour of being my chief headman?”
+"Will you do me the honour of being my chief headman?"
 Ratshipi smiled.

 ##
-“Only if you let old Rapule come back to the village,” he replied.
+"Only if you let old Rapule come back to the village," he replied.
 So Ratshipi became chief headman.
 And he and old Rapule were the advisors of Kgosi Mogale.